LPD-EPFL/swarm-artifacts/README.md

 > Note: Due to differences in hardware and software configuration, you can expect the pre-configured cluster we provide to achieve up to both 10% higher latency and 10% lower throughput than the setup used in the accepted version of the paper.
 > However, such degradations should not affect the behaviors and relative comparisons presented in the paper.

+Each experiment takes roughly takes ~15-30 minutes to run.

 #### Figure 5

 ```sh